MartandKK/novig-weather-app/README.md

 6. View temperature trends with charts and weather icons
 7. Get an automatic Feels-Like Recommendation based on actual conditions

-The layout follows the reference sketch in the assignment.
+The layout follows the reference sketch in the assigned pdf.

 # Features Implemented

 1. Location, Day & Time Controls
 A simple control panel allows the organizer to update:
   a.
 City or location